8 Best Toto Toilets of 2022 – Reviews & Top Picks

 It’s also very comfortable to sit on.
 The rim height comes in at 17-inches, facilitating a much more natural sitting position than the standard toilet can provide.

 It even features a “soft close” system that allows the toilet seat to gently fall back into place.
 Of course, all of these premium features do cost.
 This is one of the more expensive options on our list, so account for that in your budget.
+Despite this, we think it is the best Toto toilet available this year.

 2. TOTO CST744E#01 Eco Drake Two-Piece Toilet – Best Value